oliverwilms/ollama-ai-iris/README.md

 ## Credits

 This repo got started when I forked [https://github.com/RodolfoPscheidtJr/ollama-ai-iris](https://github.com/RodolfoPscheidtJr/ollama-ai-iris).
 I had been trying to implement OpenAI use case, but I really liked that this repo uses ollama deployment in place of calling OpenAI.

+Ollama is an open source tool that runs large language models (LLMs) directly on a computer.
+The advantage of Ollama is that it runs locally, which brings more security, and does not depend on a paid subscription, as OpenAI requires.

 Thanks to [llama-iris](https://openexchange.intersystems.com/package/llama-iris) library by @Dmitry Maslennikov and to [iris-vector-search](https://openexchange.intersystems.com/package/iris-vector-search) by @Alvin Ryanputra